dandr94/SoftUni-Python/README.md

 | Basic Syntax | - |
 | Fundamentals | Python Fundamentals |
 | Conditional Statements | If, Elif, Else |
-> Exam: Consists of 3 tasks on the taughed subjects.
+> Exam: Consists of 3 tasks on the taught subjects.

 ### Python Fundamentals
 In Python Fundamentals your learn about: